Q1. I think I’ve been sexually harassed. What should I do?

 Q7.
 Does the process established under the law mean that the parties will need to enter into two separate documents providing for nondisclosure: 1) an agreement that memorializes the preference of the person who complained, and 2) whatever documents incorporate that preferred term or condition as part of a larger overall resolution between the parties?

 A7.
-Yes, as summarized above, starting July 11, 2018, employers will lose the ability to include or agree to include such nondisclosure language in documents resolving sexual harassment matters unless the complainant’s preference for that language has been memorialized in an agreement signed by all parties after following the three-step procedure summarized above.
+Yes, as summarized above, employers cannot include or agree to include such nondisclosure language in documents resolving discrimination matters unless the complainant’s preference for that language has been memorialized in an agreement signed by all parties after following the three-step procedure summarized above.

 Q8.
 Can the 21-day period be waived, shortened, or calculated to overlap with the 7-day revocation period?

 Q10.
-Where can I find the text of the new ban on nondisclosure agreements in cases involving sexual harassment
+Where can I find the text of the new ban on nondisclosure agreements in cases involving discrimination ?

 A10.
-The relevant provisions of the new law are identified and quoted below:
+The relevant provisions of the law [effective October 11, 2019] are identified and quoted below:

 CPLR§ 5003-b.
 Nondisclosure agreements.

-Notwithstanding any other law to the contrary, for any claim or cause of action, whether arising under common law, equity, or any provision of law, the factual foundation for which involves sexual harassment, in resolving, by agreed judgment, stipulation, decree, agreement to settle, assurance of discontinuance or otherwise, no employer, its officer or employee shall have the authority to include or agree to include in such resolution any term or condition that would prevent the disclosure of the underlying facts and circumstances to the claim or action unless the condition of confidentiality is the plaintiff’s preference.
+Notwithstanding any other law to the contrary, for any claim or cause of action, whether arising under common law, equity, or any provision of law, the factual foundation for which involves discrimination, in violation of laws prohibiting discrimination, including but not limited to, article fifteen of the executive law, in resolving, by agreed judgment, stipulation, decree, agreement to settle, assurance of discontinuance or otherwise, no employer, its officer or employee shall have the authority to include or agree to include in such resolution any term or condition that would prevent the disclosure of the underlying facts and circumstances to the claim or action unless the condition of confidentiality is the plaintiff’s preference.
 Any such term or condition must be provided to all parties, and the plaintiff shall have twenty-one days to consider such term or condition.
 If after twenty-one days such term or condition is the plaintiff’s preference, such preference shall be memorialized in an agreement signed by all parties.
 For a period of at least seven days following the execution of such agreement, the plaintiff may revoke the agreement, and the agreement shall not become effective or be enforceable until such revocation period has expired.

 General Obligations Law 5-336.
 Nondisclosure agreements.